vennamsandeepreddy/terraform_project/README.md

 Elastic Load Balancing: The ALB distributes incoming traffic across multiple ECS tasks, ensuring high availability and scalability.
 ECS with Fargate: ECS is configured with Fargate, allowing for automatic scaling of containerized applications without the need to manage underlying EC2 instances.
-Auto-scaling: ECS services are set to scale based on demand(CPU and Memory Utilization), adding more tasks as needed to handle increased traffic.
+Auto-scaling: ECS services are set to scale based on demand (CPU and Memory Utilization), adding more tasks as needed to handle increased traffic.

+In continuing to this approach, in terms of observability part - we can leverage, ECS Logs collection , RDS - exporiting logs to cloudwatch and security aspect to enable VPC FlowLogs and create neccessary alerts for real-time incident detection.
+Whereas in global level - implementing WAF on top of ALB and managning Route53 to handle the traffic pointing to ALB with loadbalancing techniques according to the End User accessibility of the application.
+Yet this is only initial understanding of architecture perspective according to growing demand of the application, where we can use much more AWS services to fullfill the needs.